mpfdavis/outputcache/README.md

 ## Logging

-Passing an instance of a logger to outputcache is no longer supported - hits, misses or cache errors can be logged by listening for events (see below) on the outputcache instance.
+Passing an instance of a logger to outputcache is no longer supported - hits, misses or cache errors can be logged by listening for events (see above) on the outputcache instance.
 This gives the developer greater control over the logging format etc.

 ## HTTP Headers